 Claims Rates.
 ECMC's claims rate represents the percentage of federal reinsurance claims paid by the Secretary of the U.S. Department of Education during any fiscal year relative to ECMC's existing portfolio of loans in repayment (including, in fiscal years 2011 and 2012, claims paid with respect to the portfolio of loans transferred from CSAC to ECMC CA) at the end of the prior fiscal year.
-For the last five fiscal years, ECMC's claims rate was as follows:
+For the last five fiscal years for which information is available, ECMC's claims rate was as follows: